Drozdman-1/Astronomia3D/README.md

 *One can use a command line option to start the program with a chosen time, latitude and longitude.*

+*To save animations, 'ffmpeg' must be installed and added to PATH.*

 If there are problems with installing Pyswisseph, wheel (whl) installation may help.
 Download a wheel from [Windows Binaries for Python Extension Packages](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyswisseph).
 Choose one for the right version of Python (32bit or 64bit).